Cappings

 Ask a Washington Beekeeper - WASBA

-WASBA’s ongoing project “Ask a Washington Beekeeper” has two episodes in the books.
-The first, in October, featured Jeff Ott and Bri Price, whose presentation about preparing for winter reached about two dozen interested beekeepers via both Facebook Live and Zoom.
-WASBA board member Dawn Beck graciously shared her presentation about the honeybees’ fat bodies and how these relate to honeybee health.
-In both cases, the presenters fielded questions from the audience with questions ranging from combining hives to winter survival rates.
+WASBA’s ongoing project “Ask a Washington Beekeeper” is publishing new episodes in 2025.
 “Ask a Washington Beekeeper” is a collaboration between WASBA and GRuB and is designed to reach beekeepers who may be in outlying areas without access to a mentor or a beekeeping club.
-Our goal is to provide information, education and mentoring to as many people as possible, including veterans who are interested in beekeeping.
+Their goal is to provide information, education and mentoring to as many people as possible, including veterans who are interested in beekeeping.
 An educated beekeeper is a better beekeeper and is better for the beekeeping community.